 She is currently the Treasurer of the ECPR Standing Group of Gender and Politics.
 She is also an executive member of the Belgian association of Political Science ('Vereniging voor Politieke Wetenschappen').
-She has been a member of the award jury for the best PhD in Political Science ('Jaarprijs Politicologie') since 2014.
-She is chairing the award jury in 2015-2016.
+She has been a member of the award jury for the best PhD in Political Science ('Jaarprijs Politicologie') and chaired the award jury in 2015-2016.

 A full list of publications can be found here.